JakobRogstadius/MOSTACHI/README.md

 The top level directory (also the root of the repository) contains the following subdirectories, some of which come from the repository and some which are created by the build process:

-- `ChargingInfrastructurePlanning` contains the source code of the simulator and is part of the repository.
+- `mostachi-source` contains the source code of the simulator and is part of the repository.
 - `data` contains two example data sets, `sweden` which is the dataset our results have been generated from, and`short` which is a small data set that can be used for testing and debugging.
 It is part of the repository.
 - `README.md` is this file, part of the repository.
 - `bin` contains the generated programs and is created by the build system (not in the repository).
 - `obj` is created by the build system (not in the repository)
 - `out` is created by the build system (not in the repository)

-If you want to store data in other locations, edit `/MOSTACHI/Commons/paths.xml` to match your local file system.
+If you want to store data in other locations, edit `/mostachi-source/Commons/paths.xml` to match your local file system.
 By default, it points at the `short` dataset.

 ## Configuration

 There are no command-line arguments to the programs.
-File paths are specified in `/MOSTACHI/Commons/paths.xml`.
+File paths are specified in `/mostachi-source/Commons/paths.xml`.

 Building the code should copy `paths.xml` to the output `bin` directory.
 If it does not, copy it manually.